 Form to collect names of potential customers

-Websites can be a very good marketing tool – people who visit your site can give you important feedback about your company, sign up for newsletters, ask for services they would like to see from your business or organisation.
+Web sites can be a very good marketing tool – people who visit your site can give you important feedback about your company, sign up for newsletters, ask for services they would like to see from your business or organization.
 We discuss the ways to do this later.

 Sell Products Online

-You've heard the word "E-commerce" everywhere; both the media and the stock market are extremely optimistic about online businesses.
-Would you like to enable your website for full e-commerce functionality with instant online credit card authorisation and customised virtual shopping carts?
+You’ve heard the word “E-commerce” everywhere; both the media and the stock market are extremely optimistic about online businesses.
+Would you like to enable your website for full e-commerce functionality with instant online credit card authorization and customized virtual shopping carts?
 We discuss ways of setting up an e-commerce operation here later on.

 You could add other features to your site, which are relevant to your specific business type.
 These can be discussed at a later stage.

 What is your domain name?
-Is it an easy to remember, distinctive name (as www.MyCompany.com)?
-We recommend that you select your own first-level domain name for your website (as opposed to using an add-on site at a provider's server, names like www.aol.com/MyCompanySite do not accent your own identity).
+Is it an easy to remember, distinctive name (at www.MyCompany.com)?
+We recommend that you select your own first-level domain name for your website (as opposed to using an add-on site at a provider’s server, names like www.aol.com/MyCompanySite do not accept your own identity).
 There are several reasons to obtain your own first-level domain name:

-You would tell the visitor about your business or organisation.
+You would tell the visitor about your business or organization.